Marketing is dead in the water without strong lead management.

-- This model more closely aligns marketing with sales and support and their relationships with customers.
+- It more closely aligns marketing with sales and support and their relationships with customers.

-- The model also incorporates customer status fields to reflect when a prospect has become a customer.
+- It also incorporates customer status fields to reflect when a prospect has become a customer.
 This puts more structure around program planning and campaign planning for specific solutions and cross-sell/upsell opportunities.

-Knowing your lead management maturity level can give you the knowledge you need to improve and adjust your market strategy.
-Click here to take our lead management assessment now!
+Knowing your maturity level gives you the knowledge to improve and adjust your marketing strategy.

 As you reflect on where your organization is, here’s a summary of the stages: